25 March 2023

 In the Universe, the fluctuations of the matter-energy density are produced during the inflation as Gaussian from quantum inherent noise.
 They will then grow linearly during the expansion of the Universe and eventually collapse when the Universe becomes transparent, and produce the large-scale Universe as we observe it today.
 So the initial conditions are random and, consequently, there are no twin galaxies in the Universe.

-Biological evolution too has no built-in intent.
-It is the constant, relentless workout of the trial and error of genetics that has made life as we observe it today.
-The primary source of fluctuations in genetics (the rare failures of perfect reproduction from one genome to the next one) is either cosmic rays or viruses.
-Cosmic rays in a way connect the randomness on Earth to space.
-Viruses are a special entity that biologists have trouble to classify.
-But they are clearly parasites with RNA, so they are part of the living “stuff”.
-The source of randomness here are several folds here: the environment in which the living organisms can evolve (basically on Earth) has a large degree of fluctuations - it is far from thermodynamic equilibrium.
-Other species influence a given species, they can make it thrive or die.
+Biological evolution is also devoid of any intrinsic purpose.
+It is the relentless trial and error of genetics that has made life as we observe it today.
+The primary source of fluctuations in genetics is either cosmic rays or viruses.
+These rare failures of perfect reproduction from one genome to the next are the main source of genetic variation.
+Cosmic rays are the link between the randomness on Earth and space.
+Viruses are a unique and challenging entity for biologists to classify.
+They are clearly parasites with RNA, so they are part of the living "stuff".
+There are multiple sources of randomness at play here.
+The environment in which living organisms evolve (basically on Earth) is highly fluctuating and far from thermodynamic equilibrium.
+Other species influence a given species.
+They can make it thrive or they can make it die.

-This is one of the main hypotheses of this essay: the source of new ideas is just some randomness in our brains.
-Surely what comes out has been filtered by our sense of reason and emotions, but at the source of ideas, what else could be on the table, but some random stroke of genius in isolated brains?
+This essay puts forward the bold hypothesis that the source of new ideas is simply randomness in our brains.
+We can be sure that what comes out has been filtered by our sense of reason and emotions.
+But at the source of ideas, what else could be on the table but some random stroke of genius in isolated brains?

 The digital base

-Mendeleev periodic table contains a list of about a hundred different kinds of atoms that can exist in the Universe.
-Not more.
-Each atom has a given discrete number of electrons.
-Hydrogen one.
+The Mendeleev periodic table contains a definitive list of about a hundred different kinds of atoms that can exist in the Universe.
+That's all there is to it.
+Each atom has a given, discrete number of electrons.
+Hydrogen is number one.
 Helium two.
-Lithium three.
+Lithium is number three.
 And so on.

-The genetic information is coded in the DNA which is stored in the nucleus of almost all living cells.
-DNA is a long code made with only 4 letters.
+The genetic information is coded in the DNA, which is stored in the nucleus of almost all living cells.
+DNA is a long code made up of only four letters.

-Which is the basis of the Third Evolution.
-Clearly, the 6000 languages over the Earth are part of the coding of what is transmitted between human beings.
-Languages are all made of a finite number of letters or ideograms.
-The infinity of combinations that can ensue is wired into the simplicity of the building blocks.
+This is the basis of the Third Evolution.
+It is indisputable that the 6,000 languages spoken on Earth form part of the code through which information is transmitted between human beings.
+Languages are made up of a finite number of letters or ideograms.
+The simplicity of the building blocks allows for an infinite number of combinations.

-The fundamental reason why evolution can only work through discrete coding systems is that it's the way to avoid the inexorable averaging process (with the Gaussian limit theorem lurking in the background).
+Evolution can only work through discrete coding systems.
+This is the only way to avoid the inexorable averaging process, which is encoded in the Gaussian limit theorem.